Thank you for visiting HomeschoolBase.com!

 Why does Homeschool Base exist?

 Many of the largest 'authority' homeschooling websites are pretty old.
 Sometimes the designs are ugly, complicated, and messy.
-Lots of beginners find their navigations to be confusing.
-When an old website's template isn't responsive, it is hard to view the website on your phone or tablet.
+Lots of beginners think the website navigation is confusing.
+When an old website's template isn't mobile responsive, it is difficult to view the website on a phone or tablet.
 Unfortunately, a few homeschooling sites seem to be 50% ads and 50% information.
 At worst, their information is sometimes outdated.
 Let's not stay entrenched in the technology of the early 2000s.

 Please don't misinterpret that paragraph.
 We are a volunteer staff of homeschoolers and there are hundreds of homeschooling blogs and websites that we love.
 In fact, we like the vast majority of them!
 Most of us even have our own personal blog(s).